davisssamuel/self-hosted-website/README.md

 # Install the Ubuntu Server

-Download [Ubuntu Server](https://ubuntu.com/download/server) and flash the `.iso` file to a USB flash drive using [Balena Etcher](https://etcher.balena.io/)
+Download [Ubuntu Server](https://ubuntu.com/download/server) and flash the `.iso` file to a USB drive using [Balena Etcher](https://etcher.balena.io/)

-With the flash drive on the system, go into the BIOS and changed the boot order to use the USB flash drive first.
+With the USB drive on the system, go into the BIOS and changed the boot order to use the USB drive first.
 <!-- I had to hold F2 on restart to enter into the BIOS on my system. -->

 Using the installation TUI, choose the default options and install the Ubuntu Server onto the system.